joe-hauns/HyperRUSTY/README.md

 ---

+### <mark>(!!!)
+Important remark when we are building this image</mark>

+We are full aware of the internet access constraint for artifact evaluation.
+As a result we provide two options:

+[OPTION 1]: pull our built image from docker hub
+[OPTION 2]: download out built image from Zenodo

+We recommend [OPTION 1], however, if direct pull from Docker Hub is not allowed, we also have the image downloadable from the permanent online repository Zenodo.

+---

-## Obtain the Artifact Image from Docker Hub
+## [OPTION 1]: Obtain the Artifact Image from Docker Hub

 The artifact is distributed as a public Docker image hosted on Docker Hub.